Resources for Trauma Recovery and Community Support

 Outlink is Calgary’s centre for gender and sexual diversity.
 Their services include peer support and the 2SLGBTQ+ resource line You Matter.

-Trevor Project
+Trevor Project (United States)

 The Trevor Project is a non-profit suicide prevention organization that provides 24/7 crisis support services, research, and advocacy for LGBTQ+ young people.

-Additional resources for trauma recovery
+Resources for trauma recovery

-Please note that these resources are only suggestions.
+Please note that these resources for trauma recovery are only suggestions.
 Some may work for you, others may not.
 This doesn’t mean that there is something wrong with you.
 It just means that it is not a good resource for you right now.
 Experiment with the different resources and find out what works for you.

 Guided imagery and affirmations